rust-lang/book/src/ch16-04-extensible-concurrency-sync-and-send.md

 ## Summary

-This isn’t the last you’ll see of concurrency in this book: The next chapter focuses on async programming, and the project in Chapter 21 will use the concepts in this chapter in a more realistic situation than the smaller examples discussed here.
+This isn’t the last you’ll see of concurrency in this book: The next chapter focuses on async programming, and the project in Chapter 21 will use these concepts in a more realistic situation than the smaller examples discussed here.

 As mentioned earlier, because very little of how Rust handles concurrency is part of the language, many concurrency solutions are implemented as crates.